 Laboratory tests may identify organisms directly (eg, visually, using a microscope, growing the organism in culture) or indirectly (eg, identifying antibodies to the organism).
 General types of tests include

-Arbovirus (arthropod-borne virus) applies to any virus that is transmitted to humans and/or other vertebrates by certain species of blood-feeding arthropods, chiefly insects (flies and mosquitoes) and arachnids (ticks).
-Arbovirus is not part of the current viral classification system, which is based on the nature and structure of the viral genome.
+Arbovirus (arthropod-borne virus) is defined as any virus that is transmitted to humans and/or other vertebrates by certain species of blood-feeding arthropods, mostly insects (flies and mosquitoes) and arachnids (ticks).
+Arbovirus is a descriptive term based on transmission by vectors with particular characteristics.
+It is not part of the International Committee on Taxonomy of Viruses classification of viruses (ie, it is not a species, genus, or family), which is based on the nature and structure of the viral genome.

 Bacteria are microorganisms that have circular double-stranded DNA and (except for mycoplasmas) cell walls.
 Most bacteria live extracellularly, but some preferentially reside and replicate intracellularly.
 Obligate intracellular pathogens are able to grow, reproduce, and cause disease only within the cells of the host.
 Examples of these pathogens include Chlamydiae, Chlamydophila species, and rickettsiae.
 Facultative intracellular pathogens are able to live and reproduce either inside or outside of host cells.
 Examples of these pathogens include Salmonella typhi, Brucella species, Francisella tularensis, Neisseria gonorrhoeae, N. meningitidis, Legionella and Listeria species, and Mycobacterium tuberculosis.

 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
-Prevention is by vaccination, infection control precautions (eg, face masks, handwashing, social distancing, isolation of infected individuals).
+Prevention is by vaccination and infection control precautions (eg, face masks, handwashing, social distancing, isolation of infected individuals).
 Diagnosis is by antigen or PCR (polymerase chain reaction) testing of upper or lower respiratory secretions.
-Treatment is with supportive care, antiviral drugs, monoclonal antibodies, or corticosteroids.
+Treatment is with supportive care, antiviral drugs, or corticosteroids.

 Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
 All enteroviruses are antigenically heterogeneous and have wide geographic distribution.